ogri-la/strongbox/README.md

 ### classic and retail addon support

-Addon developers, addon hosts and addon managers all scrambled to accommodate 'classic' WoW when it was released.

-Addons for 'classic' WoW are not the same as very old addons for vanilla WoW.
+Classic, Classic (The Burning Crusade) and Retail versions of WoW are all distinct addon systems.

-Some addons support both retail and classic in a single download, some support classic as an 'alternate' download, some support classic only or vice versa, some addons have been split into two.
+Some addons support all versions in a single download, some support classic as an alternate release of the same addon, some addons support classic only, some addons have been split up into multiple addons.

-Click the drop-down next to your addon directory and select either `retail` or `classic` or `any, prefer retail` or `any, prefer classic`.
+Click the drop-down next to your addon directory and select either `retail`, `classic` or `classic (TBC)`.

 This will restrict the types of addons that can be installed in the current addon directory.

-The last two options allow you to mix classic and retail addons together in the same addon directory.
-If an addon is available for both retail and classic it will prefer one over the other.
+The `Strict` checkbox allows you to relax restrictions and mix addons means for different addon systems together in the same addon directory.
+If an addon is available for multiple addon systems it will prefer one over the other:

+* `retail` will prefer `retail` addons, then `classic`, then `classic (TBC)`
+* `classic` will prefer `classic` addons, then `classic (TBC)` then `retail`
+* `classic (TBC)` will prefer `classic (TBC)` addons, then `classic`, then `retail`

+If in doubt which addon system an installed addon supports, look at the value in `WoW` column on the `installed` tab and compare it to the `Version` value in the list of WoW [public client builds](https://wowpedia.fandom.com/wiki/Public_client_builds).

 ### catalogue search